romainberger/yeoman-flask/README.md

 ### Server

-  Flask needs a development server to run in order to serve the application.
-To do so, run `$ ./server`.
-And to make Yeoman compile your compass stylesheets, run (in a separate terminal tab) `$ yeoman server`.
-Your application will be available at `127.0.0.1:5000`.
+  `$ make -j server` - Runs the application development server

 ### Build

-  If you decided to use [Frozen Flask](http://packages.python.org/Frozen-Flask/), run `$ python freeze.py` to build a static version of your app.
+  If you decided to use [Frozen Flask](http://packages.python.org/Frozen-Flask/), run `$ make build` to build a static version of your app.